sebamci/ball-on-beam-docs/docs/E_Insights/02_create_io_blocks.md

 ## 9. Troubleshooting

 Common issues include:

 - **Folder Structure with invalid characters**: Ensure your folder names do not contain spaces or special characters (e.g. `C:\My Folder` should be `C:\My_Folder`).
 - **Multiple I/O Builder Blocks not working together**: If you have multiple custom blocks, ensure they do not share the same function names or variable names in your C++ code.
 Each block should have unique identifiers to avoid conflicts.
-Another option to fix this issue is to change the first lines of the .h file to a unique name.
+Another option that could fix this issue is to change the first lines of the .h file to a unique name.
 Every block should have its own unique header guard to prevent conflicts.

 Example:

 ```cpp
 #ifndef EXAMPLE_H